The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Introduction

-- Connection to one or more brokers.
+- Connection to one or more MQTT brokers

 The minimum system requirements for this plugin are: